MoonshineSG/remote.ir/README.md

 ### Helper for teaching universal remotes custom codes.

+Normally, a remote controle is used to create a lirc configuratiomn file by using `irrecord`.
+The project provides the tools for doing the reverse.
+Create a config file manually, then, teach the codes to a universal remote control.

 ### 1. Hardware

 - Nodemcu
 - BC337 Transistor
-- 1KΩ Resistor
+- 1KΩ Resistor
-- 47Ω Resistor
+- 47Ω Resistor
 - IR LED 940nm

 ![schematics](hardware.png)